ACDguide/BigData/BigData/tools/python2.md

     mpi4py is an implementation of the MPI library for Python, from which you can create parallel methods the same way as Fortran sending data between processes via messages.

 [xarray-beam](https://xarray-beam.readthedocs.io/en/latest/)
     xarray-beam is a library for writing Apache Beam pipelines consisting of xarray Dataset objects.
-This is a new module in development as part of the PyAOS stack.
+This is a new module in development as part of the Pangeo stack.
 The main aim of xarray-beam is to provide an alternative to dask in climate data analysis cases where applying dask is not suitable or efficient.
 Xarray-beam aims to facilitate data transformations and analysis on large-scale multi-dimensional labeled arrays. (provide examples???)

 ```